A recipe for success

 Sapana hails from a rural district in the Gandaki province and completed her education up to grade 12.
 She got married at a young age, and her husband frequently worked abroad to support the family financially.
 Sapana was left to manage the household and engage in farming activities in the village.
 Despite her hard work, financial stability remained elusive, taking a toll on her emotional and mental well-being.
 Strained relations with her mother-in-law further compounded her difficulties.

 In search of better opportunities, Sapana made the courageous decision to leave her village and head to Pokhara.
 However, finding work was a daunting task.
-Her journey took a fortunate turn when she learned about vocational training opportunities offered by Right4Children and Plan International Nepal under the Promoting Young Women in Employment Project, Pokhara (PYWEP).
+Soon she learned about vocational training opportunities offered by Right4Children and Plan International Nepal under the Promoting Young Women in Employment Project, Pokhara (PYWEP).

 “I decided to take the sales person training, which has proved to be a blessing for me.”